 Businesses are also beginning to purchase drones for commercial purposes, with the number expected to grow from 600,000 in 2016 to 2.7 million by 2020, according to the FAA.
 Companies are turning to drones for aerial photography, real estate, construction, agriculture, advertising, search and rescue, landscaping, insurance and many other uses.

 In August 2016, the FAA implemented a UAS rule known as Part 107, which applies to small drones weighing 55 pounds or less and requires operators to fly under 400 feet within visual line of sight and only during daylight hours.
 If businesses wish to fly outside of these parameters, then a waiver may be requested.
-According to the Association for Unmanned Vehicle Systems International (AUVSI), most waiver requests come from California, are for nighttime operation and involve the aerial photography industry.

 Several potential liability issues are involved in the use of drones: